Daddy Day Care: Plot

-After Daddy Day Care acquires three more children, Kubitz points out that Charlie's house cannot accommodate more than 12 children.
+After Daddy Day Care acquires three more children, Kubitz points out that a family home cannot accommodate more than 12 children.
 He suggests that Daddy Day Care either remove two kids or find a permanent facility elsewhere.
 Not willing to remove any of the children, Charlie chooses the latter option.
-Marvin knows about a suitable vacant building, but they cannot afford it, so Daddy Day Care decides to hold a fundraiser to earn the necessary capital.
+Marvin knows about a suitable vacant building which is a former comic book store he used to frequent, but they cannot afford it, so Daddy Day Care decides to hold a fundraiser to earn the necessary capital.
 However, Harridan learns about the event and sabotages it with help from her hesitant assistant Jennifer.
 As a result, Daddy Day Care does not raise enough money to pay for the building.

-Eventually, the food company offers Charlie and Phil their old jobs back at double their salaries, having decided to rehire them and letting them run the whole health division after acting on an earlier idea that Charlie had sarcastically suggested.
+Eventually, the food company offers Charlie and Phil their old jobs back at double their salaries, having decided to rehire them and letting them run an entire division after acting on an earlier idea that Charlie had sarcastically suggested.
 Harridan also offers to take in their children for a more affordable price if Daddy Day Care shuts down.
 Charlie and Phil reluctantly accept the offer, leaving Marvin heartbroken and refusing to join them.
 Ben is also disappointed when Charlie tells him he has to go back to Chapman.
 The next day at the marketing meeting, Charlie questions his decision after realizing the impact that Daddy Day Care has had on Ben and the other children.
-Deciding that Ben is the most important thing to him, Charlie quits, convincing Phil to join him and his plans of re-opening Daddy Day Care.
+Deciding that Ben is the most important thing to him, Charlie quits, convincing Phil to join him and his plans of reopening Daddy Day Care.
 Informing Marvin of their plans, Charlie confronts Harridan during a student orientation and tells the parents in attendance how little she cares about their children.
 After mentioning how much Daddy Day Care changed and helped the children, Charlie declares that Daddy Day Care is reopened and convinces the parents to return.